The best lie-flat car seats for newborns 2025

 The Calmi R129 car seat is compatible with most cars and makes it really convenient to switch babies from lying flat in their pushchair to lying flat directly in the car.
 It is i-Size compliant and ISOFIX compatible, but can't be installed using a car seat belt.
 Hailed by our parent testers for being easy to manoeuvre and stylish, this travel system combo with the Joie Calmi and Joie Finiti is also a Mother&Baby Awards 2023 Gold winner.

 Commenting on how the Calmi made their life easier when travelling long journeys, one tester said, "The Calmi provided us with a practical solution for travelling to our parents, whereby our baby could lie down for the journey, enabling them to be comfortable and to conform to the recommended guidelines.
 They were obviously comfortable in the seat as they slept for over an hour and a half of the journey each way!
-I also felt secure in the knowledge that they were safely strapped in, and the seat's padding provided an extra level of protection and quality."
+I also felt secure in knowing they were safely strapped in, and the seat's padding provided extra protection and quality."

 One downside our testers did mention is that it can be tricky to fit the Joie Calmi car seat in the back if there's already another car seat installed, a sticking point for second-time parents.
 You also can't spin the Calmi once installed, despite it being compatible with a 360 base.